erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 All mobility-related features in EWP use a common set of APIs, and have a similar workflow.
 This chapter introduces some basic concepts, which we will later apply to specific use cases.

-### Outgoing Mobility object

-In EWP, entire history of a single student mobility is enclosed in so called *Outgoing Mobility* object.
-This includes:

- * Information about the student, optional photo, the ID of the related IIA, identifiers of the sending and receiving institutions, etc.

- * Nominations: when they were initially reported, when they were approved, or even "un-approved", etc.

- * Learning Agreements: How they looked initially, when they were initially approved, how (and when) they were later changed, and by whom, and how they looked "in the end".
-(Learning Agreements are modified quite often, throughout the entire mobility.)

- * Recognitions: Which of the courses in the Learning Agreement were recognized by the sending institution after the mobility has ended.

- * And many more, e.g. course identifiers, arrival and departure dates...
-(See **Outgoing Mobilities API** for details.)

-What's important to remember is that most of the mobility-related actions performed in EWP can be thought as **adding a new entry to the Outgoing Mobility history**.

-It's also worth noting, that partners are not required to implement all features of the mobility timeline.
-E.g. we allow the partners to implement nominations only, while leaving Learning Agreements for later (see `<timeline-features-supported>` element in the [Outgoing Mobility Remote Update API][mobility-update-api]'s `manifest-entry.xsd`).

 ### `S-MASTER` vs. `R-MASTER`